ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   {{!VDAF}}.

 Aggregator:
-: An endpoint that recieves input shares from Clients and validates and aggregates them with the help of the other Aggregators.
+: An endpoint that receives input shares from Clients and validates and aggregates them with the help of the other Aggregators.

 Batch: